ucsd-progsys/liquidhaskell/ArtifactOverview.md

     python scripts/metrics.py
     cat metrics.csv

 This should take ~40 minutes.
 It will run LiquidHaskell on all the benchmarks twice - first with FUSION turned on and then with it off.
-Note that in the run without FUSION, some benchmarks will FAIL (including ApplicativeReader, which is set to automatically fail so you don't have to wait for it to time out).
-The table produced at the end will still have times recorded for the failing benchmarks; in Table 1 of the paper we replaced these time-to-fail values with asterisks.
+Note that in the run without FUSION, some benchmarks will FAIL.
+The table produced at the end will still have times recorded for the failing benchmarks; we replace these time-to-fail values with asterisks below.

-You will see a discrepancy between the "Code" value you get for the TEXT benchmark and the one in the paper: in preparing this artifact, we noticed that the paper's value incorrectly counts some extra files; this value will be fixed in the final version.
+You will see several discrepancies between the table you just generated and Table 1 from the original paper submission.
+This is because several tests were deprecated and also the code was optimized between then and now; the table appearing in the final version of the paper (and the metrics.csv file you produce) should look more like this:

+Benchmark, Files, Code, Spec, Time (L), Time (F) DATA-STRUCT, 8, 1818, 408, 137, 99
+VEC-ALGOS, 11, 1252, 279, 79, 62
+BYTESTRING, 11, 4811, 726, 357, 193
+TEXT, 17, 3157, 818, 397, 256
+ARITH, 2, 270, 46, *, 7
+FOLD, 1, 73, 29, 1, 1
+MONOID, 2, 85, 16, 1, 1
+FUNCTOR, 3, 137, 28, 2, 2
+APPLICATIVE, 2, 146, 36, *, 2
+MONAD, 3, 180, 42, 3, 3
+SAT-SOLVER, 1, 98, 31, *, 1
+UNIFICATION, 1, 144, 53, 3, 3

 ## Replicating the qualifier results in Table 1